 Little Pixie Geldof, daughter of musician/activist Bob Geldof and Paula Yates.
 Known as Pixie Geldof.

 Poppy Montgomery, born Poppy Petal Emma Elizabeth Deveraux Donahue.
 An Australian-born actress starring in the television series Without a Trace.
 Her brother is named Jethro Tull, and her sisters are named Rosie Thorn, Daisy Yellow, Lily Belle and Marigold Sun.

 Poet Siena Rose Goldberg, daughter of Soleil Moon Frye and Jason Goldberg.

 Thursday October Christian, born in October of 1790 on Pitcairn Island.
 Son of Fletcher Christian, leader of the mutiny on the HMS Bounty.
-(Source: Me)
+(More on Thursday.)

 They of Missouri.
 Legally changed his name from Andrew Wilson to They in 2004.
-(Source: USA Today)
+(More on They.)

 Urmas-Armas Ingel (engl.
 Urmas-Sweet Angel).
 An eccentric Estonian poet.

 Tuesday Weld.
 US actress.
 Born Susan Ker Weld.